top of page

 CONCEPT AND SKETCHING

-As part of the UX process, I generated a diverse collection of concepts via Crazy 8's, brainstorming, and later, Digital Prototype Iteration design implementation to increase our chances of discovering the most practicable solution for our chosen design path.
+As an integral part of the UX process, I generated a wide array of concepts through techniques such as Crazy 8's, brainstorming sessions, and eventually translated these ideas into Digital Prototype Iterations.
+This approach was instrumental in enhancing our chances of uncovering the most viable solution within our chosen design direction.

 Crazy 8's